retentioneering/retentioneering-tools/docs/source/user_guides/eventstream.rst

     Original unique users number:  3751
     Sampled unique users number:  375

-We see that the number of users has been reduced from 3751 to 375 (10% exactly).
+We see that the number of the users has been reduced from 3751 to 375 (10% exactly).
 The number of the events has been reduced from 35381 to 3615 (10.2%), but we didn't expect to see exact 10% here.

 .. _to_dataframe explanation: